Let me say this first, because it really matters: procrastination isn’t laziness.

 Take another breath and come back to now.
 You may find the next step feels a little clearer, or a little lighter.

 You don’t need to push.
-Sometimes, preparing the mind is all it takes for the body to follow.
+Very often, preparing the mind is all it takes for the body to follow.

 And if the pattern is difficult to shift on your own, Hypnotherapy & BWRT can offer extra support, helping the brain reset the response that keeps you stuck.